Table of contents

 #2 Docker Skeleton Runtime for Apache OpenWhisk

-A bit more Docker specific, this vulnerability knocked off quite a number of socks by allowing an attacker to replace the user function inside of the container if the user’s code is vulnerable to code exploitation.
+A bit more Docker specific, this vulnerability knocked off quite a number of socks by allowing an attacker to replace the user function inside the container when application code is exploitable—precisely why teams pair code review with image-level checks and container security best practices.

 Id’ed by MITRE as CVE-2018-11757, versions of the Docker tag openwhisk/dockerskeleton from 1.3.0 or before were found to be so vulnerable that this Permissions, Privileges, and Access Control CWE picked up a well-deserved CVSS v3 9.8 rating.